 - It creates a reference point for what the website should look like.
 The reality is, it will never look identical; but once a client has seen (and perfected) the designs, an expectation is created.

+Iterate for better usabilityThe beauty of this workflow is there are so many places to review and improve the website.
 It is important to note that these are loose steps in our project process.
 If we need something new during the project, we will generally treat it as a standalone, modular component that can be dropped into the website and adopt the design theme of the site.

 - At the wire-framing stage we plan the project

 - At the auditing stage we review and improve the wire-frames

 - At the design stage we mockup a design style

 - At the coding stage we integrate it all together

 The finishWe spent days working together to ensure every part of the website was finished to a high standard.
 We tested as many scenarios as possible, ensuring the browsing experience was consistent.
 Once the data is in the website we are able to fully test the website.
 It’s often too easy to set a project live without fully testing.
 We can check the speed, ease of navigation and most importantly the purchasing flow.
 Everyone mentions Apple for being perfectionists but I am sure their first attempts were far from perfect.
 It takes time and dedication to make those final improvements to give us the products we love today.
 Using our device lab, that includes most of the popular devices and platforms, we were able to ensure that the experience was the optimized on as many of the latest platforms and screen sizes as possible.